Dreadrith/Unity_VRCProcessor/README.md

 - Removes Jaw bone if invalid

 ### Thank you
-If you enjoy Texture Utility, please consider [supporting me ♡](https://ko-fi.com/Dreadrith)!
+If you enjoy VRCProcessor, please consider [supporting me ♡](https://ko-fi.com/Dreadrith)!